 While in soap making, the term "cure" refers to the process of the water evaporating out of the bar, it means something quite different in candle making.

-In candle making "cure" refers to the chemical process that takes place as the wax and fragrance oil bind and incorporate into each other.
+In candle making "cure" refers to the chemical process that takes place as the wax and fragrance oil bind and incorporates into each other.
 Think of it like a spaghetti sauce, chili, or a salsa—the flavors (or scents in this case) perform better after they've had some time to meld together with the wax—to "set."

 The first thing to do is just to wait before lighting the candle.
-Most people recommend at least 24-48 hours for a paraffin-based candle, and up to a week for a soy-based candle.
+Most people recommend at least 24 to 48 hours for a paraffin-based candle, and up to a week for a soy-based candle.
 But there are things you can do when you are actually making the candle that will help too:

-- Make sure to add your fragrance oil in at the right temperature.
-Follow your wax manufacturer's directions—or for a good starting point, I recommend 180 degrees.
+- Make sure to add your fragrance oil at the right temperature.
+Follow your wax manufacturer's directions—or for a good starting point, we recommend 180 degrees F.

-- Be sure to stir!
-Amazing how many people just plain don't stir enough.
+- Be sure to stir.
+Amazing how many people just don't stir enough.
 Stir the fragrance oil into the wax for at least a full minute—two to be safe.